-These policies have been approved by the CCG Governing Body and shared with the Thurrock Safeguarding Adults Board.
-Integral to these policies is the requirement to protect the public from all types of abuse, including modern slavery, by working in collaboration with our providers and statutory partners.
+These policies have been approved by the CCG Governing Body and shared with local safeguarding boards and partnerships.
+Integral to these policies is the requirement to protect the public from all types of abuse, including modern slavery, by working in collaboration with its providers and statutory partners.

-The CCG, in line with due diligence and best practice, only commission/procure services from reputable sources and these processes are subject to thorough assessment and monitoring in line with national standards.
+The CCG in line with due diligence and best practice, only commission/procure services from reputable sources and these processes are subject to thorough assessment and monitoring in line with national standards.